CraigClem/Client/README.md

 ```

-SearchTerm was then added to the dependancy array, which was passed as a prop from the search bar compoment to handle the user filtering functionality Bradley also implemented.
+SearchTerm was then added to the dependancy array, which was passed as a prop from the search bar compoment to handle the user filtering functionality Bradley had implemented.

 ```js
   const handleInput = (e) => {